localallieshelp/frontend/README.md

   `const image = frontmatter.image.childImageSharp.fluid.src`

-  Try deleting the `.cache` folder and/or run `gatsby clean`.
+Try running `gatsby clean`.
 This may happen when switching between branches.

+- If you get an error like this:

+  `Field "image" must not have a selection since type "String" has no subfields.`

+  Then you are probably missing data in your markdown or your image path doesn't exist.

 ## Features